xxANKYxx/awards/README.md

-# change images and information as per requirement
+# change images and information as per requirement.
+To run Double click on index.html
 any qurey according to code emerges contact me..